anusha-murali/anusha-murali.github.io/np.md

 ## NP-Hard and NP-Complete

+##$ NP-Hard

 A problem $\prod$ is NP-hard if a polynomial-time algorithm for $\prod$ would imply a polynomial-time algorithm for every problem in NP.
 In other words,

 $$
 \boxed{\prod \text{ is NP-hard } {\large \iff} \text{ If } \prod \text{ can be solved in polynomial time, then P = NP}}
 $$

+### NP-Complete

+A problem is NP-complete if it is both NP-hard and is an element of NP.
+Informally, NP-complete problems are the hardest problems in NP.
+A polynomial-time algorithm for even one NP-complete problem would immediately imply a polynomial-time algorithm for every NP-complete problem.

 ***